When 20 and 20 add up to 6:40

 The emergent properties of any system are not predictable.
 Yes, it’s possible to say that the 20/20 rule is likely to result in a more dynamic presentation, that the POINTS system will help some people cut down on saturated fat, or that “Yes, and…” will lead to more creative improvisations, but the exact nature of a particular presentation, diet or impro sketch cannot be foretold.
 “There is vastly more to the behaviour of a system than one can ever foresee just by looking at its underlying rules.”
 (Stephen Wolfram).
 Similarly, within a Clean Language session it is not possible to know in advance what will happen.
 But when various parts of someone’s metaphorical landscape begin to interact with one another, it’s highly likely that something new and unexpected will emerge.

-Here's the presentation I gave at Toastmasters (I've tweaked it a tiny bit so it makes sense on the web):
+The presentation I gave at Toastmasters is in the video above (I’ve tweaked it a tiny bit so it makes sense on the web).

 A highly skilled facilitator and trainer, Marian, who founded Clean Learning in 2001, has developed and delivered training across the world.
 She is the author of Clean Approaches for Coaches, co-author, with James Lawley, of Insights in Space and co-author, with Caitlin Walker, of So you want to be… #DramaFree.